sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 - `db/data/sap.capire.incidents-Status.csv`:

     ```csv
-    code;descr;criticality
+    code,descr,criticality
-    N;New;3
+    N,New,3
-    A;Assigned;2
+    A,Assigned,2
-    I;In Process;2
+    I,In Process,2
-    H;On Hold;3
+    H,On Hold,3
-    R;Resolved;2
+    R,Resolved,2
-    C;Closed;4
+    C,Closed,4
     ```

 - `db/data/sap.capire.incidents-Urgency.csv`:

     ```csv
-    code;descr
+    code,descr
-    H;High
+    H,High
-    M;Medium
+    M,Medium
-    L;Low
+    L,Low
     ```

     > Notice that `cds add data` created eight files, while we're adding data to just six of them.
-We're leaving the files `sap.capire.incidents-Status.texts.csv` and `sap.capire.incidents-Urgency.texts.csv` empty because they hold translated text that will be filled once the application is localized and translations are created.
+We're leaving the files `sap.capire.incidents-Status.texts.csv` and `sap.capire.incidents-Urgency.texts.csv` empty because they hold translated text that are filled once the application is localized and translations are created.

 Upon detecting these new files, the CAP server prints a message stating that the content of the files has been filled into the database automatically: